windingtree/stays-ams/packages/data-models/README.md

 import {
-  schemas, // json.schema's for raw space and lodging facility data validators, // ready made validators for data faker // helpers for generation of faked data sets
+  schemas, // json.schema's for raw space and lodging facility data enumerators, // arrays with allowed data for types validators, // ready made validators for data faker // helpers for generation of faked data sets
 } from 'stays-data-models';